 - MSc Public Health (with the option of specialising in Health Economics)

-- MSc Public Health in Developing Countries
+- MSc Public Health for Development

 - MSc Health Policy, Planning & Financing (delivered in collaboration with the London School of Economics)

 - MSc, PG Diploma & PG Certificate in Public Health

 - MSc, PG Diploma & PG Certificate in Global Health Policy